 On a lighter note though, I have fallen in love with the name Rose of Sharon, pronounced Rosasharn.
 Definitely a contentor if I ever have a daughter.

 This entry was posted on Monday, March 18th, 2013 at 11:21 am and is filed under Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.